ProjectEvergreen/greenwood/www/pages/getting-started/key-concepts.md

 Although Greenwood works without any configuration or setup, (go ahead, run `npm run build`, you'll get a default site right out of the box!), you will of course want to create your own site with your own content.

-For this reason, the minimum requirements for a site that you will need to provide are:
+For this reason, the minimum requirements for a site that you will want to be familiar with are:
 1. Workspace
 1. Template(s)
 1. Page(s)